tmpethick/pethick-site-hakyll/posts/2019-11-03-russell-talk.md

 Being careful with what we are optimizing for definitely seems crucial.
 This is both in terms of learning or adjusting to a changing objective and understanding what we implicitly assume when aggregating the utility.
 Further, I don't see why these questions are only relevant within AI safety.
-Extreme Altruism is about optimizing the optimization process and here a proper definition of utility is even more important.
+Effective Altruism is about optimizing the optimization process and here a proper definition of utility is even more important.
+Even more broadly these concerns apply just as much to any far-reaching decision making body -- be it a state, a multinational company or the scientific enterprise.

 [book]: https://www.amazon.com/Human-Compatible-Artificial-Intelligence-Problem/dp/0525558616